Baselios Marthoma Didymos I: Career

 As Rev. Fr.
 C. T. Thomas, he served as headmaster of Ponnayya High School, Thiruchirapalli and St. Stephens School, Pathanapuram.
 Within a year of taking charge as the headmaster of Ponnayya High School, Rev. Fr.
-C. T. Thomas was able to quadruple the pass percentage of students, who were chiefly the poor children from marginalized families.
+C. T. Thomas was able to quadruple the percentage of passing students, who were chiefly poor children from marginalized families.

 Later, Fr.
 C. T. Thomas also served as Professor and Head of the Department of English at St. Stephen's College, Pathanapuram, as well as the vice-principal of the College and as President of the Orthodox Youth Movement.

 Priesthood

 C. T. Thomas started his service to the Church as a monk when he was a teenager.
 He was called to the monastic life by the late Metropolitan Mar Dionysius of Niranam.
 He completed his training for priesthood under the guidance of Thoma Mar Dionysius and Baselios Augen, Catholicos of the East.
 Geevarghese II Catholicos ordained him to the order of quroyo (reader deacon) on 11 March 1942 at Karapuzha Mar Gregorios Chapel.
 He was ordained a full deacon on 22 May 1947 at Thiruvalla Bethany Aramana Chapel and priest on 25 January 1950 at Pathanapuram Mount Tabor Dayara.